ZealousEar/Portfolio/README.md

-# Farhad Chichgar — Terminal Portfolio
+# Farhad Chichgar — Portfolio

 Terminal-inspired portfolio for a quantitative finance candidate.
 Built with Next.js 16 (App Router), Tailwind CSS, and Framer Motion—exportable as a fully static site for GitHub Pages.